rrayanna/MachineLearning/README.md

-My Library of Machine Learning and Deep Learning.
+Library of Machine Learning and Deep Learning.

 Mainly with following python frameworks